debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/user-interfaces/readme.md

 :::tip Notes

 <sup>(1)</sup> In the configuration other than \"**Act as a button**\", the reed switch sequence is the following:
-    -   A long activation of the reed switch (between 3 to 6 seconds)
+  - A long activation of the reed switch (between 3 to 6 seconds) </br>
-    -   A long time without activation of the reed switch (between 3 to 6 seconds)
+  - A long time without activation of the reed switch (between 3 to 6 seconds)</br>
-    -   A long activation of the reed switch (between 3 to 6 seconds)
+  - A long activation of the reed switch (between 3 to 6 seconds)</br>

 <sup>(2)</sup>  In **Startup** mode, only one action is available and doesn't follow the configuration.
 The sequence described above is used to exit the **shipping** mode.
 :::